Upcoming Events

 1. Snowball Series races: Water Stop; Finish Line (timing or scoring); Course Marshall; Race Director or Assistant Race Director.
 This presumes NOT participating as a contestant in the race.

-2. Other Races between November 2009 and April 2010: Turkey Trot, GW Birthday Marathon.
+2. Other Races between November 2012 and April 2013: Alexandria Turkey Trot, Predictions & Resolutions 5K, GW Birthday Marathon & Relay.
 You must volunteer BEFORE the race by contacting the race director directly so that they may assign you a position and have an accurate volunteer count.

 3. Saturday Long Run/Marathon Training: Volunteering to provide beverages for the month.